Manage Scratch Orgs#

 cci org list to see all the orgs

 When you run a task or flow that performs work on an org, specify the

 org with the

 To run many commands against the same org, set a default.

 $ cci org default dev $ cci flow run dev_org

-Alternately, set a default org when creating a new named configuration by passing the
+Alternately, set a default org when creating a new named configuration

 $ cci org scratch dev <org_name> --default